-Benefit Description You pav Hospice care High Option Standard Option The following services are covered for in-patient and in-home hospice benefits \$100/day copayment per admission up to 5 days 30% coinsurance • Inpatient hospice care (included in hospital/facility Deductible applies Physician visits by plan hospice physicians inpatient admission copayment) Home health care by approved home health care personnel Physical therapy Medical supplies • Drugs and medication for the terminally ill patient Respite care for a period not to exceed five continuous days for every 60 days of hospice care.
-Only two respite cares are available during a hospice benefit period Notes: - Benefits are provided for in a Plan hospice or facility approved by the plan physician and preauthorized by the plan. or The hospice benefit period must begin while you are covered with this benefit, and coverage through the plan must be continued throughout the benefit period in order for hospice benefits to continue.
+Benefit Description You pav Hospice care High Option Standard Option The following services are covered for in-patient and \$100/day copayment per 30% coinsurance in-home hospice benefits admission up to 5 days (included in hospital/facility Deductible applies Inpatient hospice carePhysician visits by plan hospice physicians inpatient admission copayment) Home health care by approved home health care personnel Physical therapy Medical supplies • Drugs and medication for the terminally ill patient Respite care for a period not to exceed five continuous days for every 60 days of hospice care.
+Only two respite cares are available during a hospice benefit period Notes: - Benefits are provided for in a Plan hospice or facility approved by the plan physician and preauthorized by the plan.
+The hospice benefit period must begin while you are covered with this benefit, and coverage through the plan must be continued throughout the benefit period in order for hospice benefits to continue.
 The hospice benefits period is defined as: Beginning on the date the plan physician certifies that you are terminally ill with a life expectancy of six months or less; and ending six months after it began, or upon death.
 If you require an extension of the hospice benefit period, the hospice must provide a new treatment plan and the plan physician must recertify your medical condition to us.
 No more than one additional hospice benefit period will be preauthorized by us.
-Not covered: All charges All charges Food, housing and delivered meals Volunteer services Comfort items Homemaker and housekeeping services Private duty nursing Pastoral and spiritual counseling and Bereavement counseling Ambulance High Option Standard Option Local professional ambulance service when medically appropriate \$50 copayment per occurrence \$50 copayment per occurrence Ground Ambulance Air ambulance \$100 copayment per occurrence \$100 copayment per occurrence
+Not covered: All charges All charges Food, housing and delivered meals Volunteer services Comfort items Homemaker and housekeeping services Private duty nursing Pastoral and spiritual counseling and Bereavement counseling Ambulance High Option Standard Option Local professional ambulance service when medically appropriate Ground Ambulance Air ambulance \$50 copayment per occurrence \$100 copayment per occurrence \$50 copayment per occurrence \$100 copayment per occurrence